Author:

 Tupac Shakur

-While behind bars, Shakur heard a rumor that Wallace allegedly knew in advance about the attack at Quad Recording Studios.
+While behind bars, a rumour reached Shakur that Wallace allegedly had prior knowledge of the attack at Quad Recording Studios.
 Biggie himself denied having any prior knowledge of the attack, as did Combs...
-While Tupac awaited an appeal against the verdict, Knight and Interscope Records posted $1.4 million bail and he was released.
-The rapper immediately signed to Death Row Records and released his single soon after.
-"California Love".
+While Tupac was awaiting an appeal against his sentence, Knight and Interscope Records posted $1.4 million in bail, and he was released.
+The rapper immediately signed with Death Row Records and released his single shortly thereafter "California Love.".

 Revenge?